DavidRusycki/vue-bootcamp/getting started/README.md

 ## 12. Passing data on events

 Explain to use a $event object and pass parameters on @click="function('test', $event)".
 And explain to event.preventDefault();

+## 13. Event modifiers

+Explain to use a @click.prevent to hide a event.preventDefault() from method.